 Mathieu Winand is a Professor of Sport Management and Head of Department of International Sport Management at LUNEX International University of Health, Exercise and Sports in Luxembourg.
-He is also the Chair of the Exam Board at LUNEX, overseeing the assessment and examination processes of all taught programmes.
+He is also the Chair of the Teaching and Learning Council at LUNEX with responsibility to maintain and develop the academic standards of the taught programmes.

 Before joining LUNEX in 2017, he worked at the University of Stirling (UK) where he held the post of Programme Director for the MSc in Sport Management.
 Before moving to Stirling in 2012, Mathieu was Postdoctoral Researcher at KU Leuven (Belgium), and Research fellow at the Université catholique de Louvain (Belgium) where he obtained his Ph.D. in 2009 on key determinants leading to high performing sport organisations.